High Performing Content Types in Marketing

 4. Long-form Articles

 According to the data, people enjoy sharing long-form articles on social media.
-Which is great, because as a result, you’ll end up with more traffic on your website.
+This is great, because as a result, you’ll end up with more traffic on your website.

 Some companies, for instance, love to opt for writing and publishing guides about specific trending topics.
 These guides can have several chapters, with each chapter having its own URL.
 As a result, the chances for the guide to appear in search results are high.